Introduction / History The Mahratta are proud Kshatriya people from Maharastra, mainly speaking Marathi.

 Where are they located?
-They are located across Marathwaada, some are also found along borders with Karnataka.
+They are located across Marathwaada while some are found along borders with Karnataka.

 What are their lives like?
 They mostly belong to the upper echelons of a rural society.
 Mainly"'kunbi" (farmer) by class, almost all rural Maratha families own land and raise farm crops.
 The lands are usually big enough to support both cash crops and food crops.